negrel/hugo-theme-pico/exampleSite/content/en/home/contact.md

 widget = "contact_form"
 title = "Contact me"

-# This widget will be displayed
+# Uncomment the following line and widget will NOT be displayed
-display = true
+# hidden = true

 # Uncomments the following line for
 # standard forms.